jessicadunbar/nternetinspired.github.com/_posts/2013-03-19-enabling-disqus-comments.md

 comments: enabled
 ---

-[Disqus](href="http://disqus.com/) commenting is baked right in.
+[Disqus](href="http://disqus.com/) commenting is built right in.
 To enable comments you simply need to:

 1. Get a Disqus account.
 2. Enter your Disqus shortname in _config.yml